 Here are actionable tips on generating high-quality leads:

-- Make the definition of both your sales and marketing qualified leads to uniform.
+- Make the definition of both your sales and marketing qualified leads uniform.

-- Run lead ads with tools like Hootsuite and
+- Run lead ads on platforms like Facebook, TikTok and Instagram

 It is important to have a process in place on how you develop a relationship, communicate, and relate with your customers.